Barcelona Announce Expected Return Date for Ansu Fati

 Fati to Miss Important Fixtures

-Fati is also going to miss some important fixtures for club and country, starting with Spain’s Nations League fixtures against Switzerland and Germany.
+Fati will certainly miss some important fixtures for club and country, starting with Spain’s Nations League fixtures against Switzerland and Germany.
 Real Madrid’s Marco Asensio has been called up to the Spain squad to take his place.

 The teenager will also miss Barca’s next La Liga fixture against Atletico Madrid at the Wanda Metropolitano Stadium on November 21 as well as the culmination of the group stages of the Champions League.